 OH MAN!
 I have really struggled to be honest.
 I still occasionally freak out and think about giving it all up to work a 9-5 job.
 I find letting go and delegating really hard.
 I still mainly do all the flowers myself because I can never communicate how I want something arranged.
 I'm also hopeless at emails and admin.
 This year I've gotten a lot better at delegating but it took me a while.
-When starting out you are going to have to work your bum off.
-What you say no to is more important then what you say yes to.
+When starting out, you are going to have to work your bum off.
+What you say no to is more important than what you say yes to.
 Value your work and your time.

 You run workshops through your store - are you passionate about training and assisting young budding florists?
 (No pun intended)

-Yeah I really enjoy doing the workshops.
+Yeah, I really enjoy doing the workshops.
 I found when I started out it was hard to learn relevant techniques and to connect with florists that were doing interesting and different work.

 What are your thoughts on the use of social media to establish and communicate your brand?
-Do you enjoy this element of the business, find inspiration from it?
+Do you enjoy this element of the business/find inspiration from it?